Salernes, Var tourism & sightseeing

 We also recommend you visit the roman style 12th century abbey at Le Thoronet, where substantial parts of the original abbey complex to be seen, including the cloisters and the large abbey church.

-Map of Salernes and places to visit
+Map of Salernes and places nearby

 Visit near Salernes with France This Way reviews